The Seekers (1954 film)

+Annakin said it "was not my greatest triumph as a filmmaker, but an enjoyable experience in living — something I was beginning to recognise as just as important as the actual movie process."

 Plot

 In 1821, a British sailing ship, the Becket, anchors off the New Zealand coast.
-Philip Wayne (Hawkins) and Paddy Clarke (Purcell), respectively First Mate and Bos'un, land to explore.
+Philip Wayne and Paddy Clarke, respectively First Mate and Bos'un, land to explore.
 They discover a Māori burial cave, but are captured by the local tribe.
 Accused of sacrilege, they manage to impress the tribesmen enough to be offered a trial by challenge, in which Wayne succeeds.
-The Māori chief, Hongi Tepe (Inia Te Wiata), is impressed enough to adopt Wayne and allot him a portion of land.
+The Māori chief, Hongi Tepe, is impressed enough to adopt Wayne and allot him a portion of land.
 The sailors return to the ship which sails back to England.

 Arriving there, Wayne and Clarke are set up by the corrupt Captain Bryce on charges of murdering the natives and bringing Britain into disrepute because they have a severed Māori head in their trunk.
 This had been presented to Wayne as a traditional gift by the Māori chief, but, rejected by him, Bryce had recovered it.
 Found guilty, Wayne and Clarke have to pay heavy fines to avoid imprisonment.
 Wayne decides to leave Britain to find a new life and to return to New Zealand.
-Nevertheless, his fiancée, Marion, still wants to marry him.
+Nevertheless, his fiancée, Marion Southey, still wants to marry him.
 They sail over, with Clarke, on a private ship and Wayne builds a house close to the Māori tribe he had met before.

 The house is completed and a tenuous peace is established with the local Māori, although some remain hostile.
 Marion starts teaching Hongi Tepe and some others English, using the Bible, and tells them about her Christian religion.
-The chief's wife hovers around Wayne frequently.
+The chief's wife Moana hovers around Wayne frequently.

-The Becket returns and Wayne confronts Bryce, who is found to be smuggling decapitated heads of dead Māori captives into Britain as potentially profitable 'souvenirs'.
+The Becket returns and Wayne confronts Bryce, who is found to be smuggling severed heads of dead Māori captives into Britain as potentially profitable 'souvenirs'.
 News later arrives by the six-monthly ship that Wayne has been appointed a justice of the peace for his locality, and also that he and Clarke have been exonerated by a court of appeal.